yuyichao/planisphere-tools/README.md

 ## Planisphere Report for Windows

-This is a powershell script that you can use to send required data up to Planisphere.
+This is a PowerShell script that you can use to send required data up to Planisphere.
 Further instructions [here](./planisphere-report-ps/README.md)

 ## Planisphere Report for Linux/macOS/FreeBSD